The distribution handbook

 In the current distribution climate, where distributors have many more brands than they are able to adequately and properly attend to, it is imperative for the supplier to take steps to gain and retain mind-share within each distributor.
-Many times, the distributor needs information about a particularly brand, either by request of a sales rep or a retailer.
-The easier it is for the distributor to access the information, the more likely that information will be passed on as a sales tool to the person in need.
+Many times, the distributor needs information about a particular brand, either by request of a sales rep or a retailer.
+The easier it is for the distributor to access that information, the more likely that information will be passed on as a sales tool to the person in need.

 Contents should include:

 1) The brewery: This section is the story of your brewery – include details that make your brewery and project interesting and different.

 - Without going into extreme detail, include the size of your plant, expansion plans, type of brewhouse, location of the brewery.

 - Include photographs of plant and building if possible.

 - Note any characteristics that make your brewery interesting or different.